William Tillotson Drewry

 Notes

 William, aged 24, does not appear in the 1861 census.
-Does that suggest that the answer to the following question is 'yes':
+He must have been at sea.

-The service record of William Tillotson Drewry with London & South Western Railways for the period when he started with them in 1877 as a clerk, through until he died in 1895.
+The service record of William Tillotson Drewry with the London & South Western Railways shows that he started with them in 1877 as a clerk, aged 41, and stayed with them until he died in 1895.

 The records are from two ledgers, one called "Weekly Paid" and the other "Clerical Staff Character Book No 3".